 Darting through the derelict houses of Amiens, you’ll see just how much effort has been exacted on the map’s scenery in order to tell the story of a place uprooted by WWI.
-From staring out of a bedroom whose front wall has been reduced to rubble to sheltering from tank fire behind a local monument, it’s in these moments when Battlefield 1’s immense thirst for violence has emotional weight.
+From staring out of a bedroom whose front wall has been reduced to rubble, to sheltering from tank fire behind a local monument, it’s in these moments when Battlefield 1’s immense thirst for violence has weight.

-Those times when you’ve been stabbed in the chest by a bayonet for the third time running?
+After you’ve been stabbed in the chest by a bayonet for the third time running, though?
 Much less so.
 Life in Battlefield 1’s multiplayer can be short and futile, and you quickly become immune to both these traits.

 Of the maps we’ve played so far, all of them have offered up awe-inspiring scale in spades.
-Planes do strafing runs over the scenery overhead, tanks and armoured cars barel over hills while you scramble to get out of their way and squads of soldiers sprint from building to building with bullets and shells landing all around them.
+Planes do strafing runs over the scenery, tanks and armoured cars barrel over hills while you scramble to get out of their way, and squads of soldiers sprint from building to building with bullets and shells landing all around them.

 WEAPONS OF PAST DESTRUCTION

-When you do respawn you’ll notice the newfound destruction that now litters your surroundings, highlighting Battlefield's famed destruction engine is back again, and is far more impressive than before.
+When you do respawn you’ll notice the newfound destruction that now litters your surroundings.
+Battlefield's famed Frostbite engine is back again, and is far more impressive than before.
 Instead of feeling like a fixed, indestructible map with a few objects and buildings that can be damaged or destroyed, Battlefield 1's maps feel entirely destructible.
 Basically, if you think it should collapse, explode, shatter or fall down, it probably will.

-The guns are a far cry from the ultra-modern firearms of the last few games in the series, and they feel pretty analogue and comparatively inaccurate as a result.
+The guns are a far cry from the ultra-modern firearms of the last few series entries, and they feel pretty analogue and comparatively inaccurate as a result.
 Hold on to your machine gun’s trigger for too long and it’s crosshairs will trail upwards from the recoil.

-As impressive as Battlefield 1’s multiplayer undoubtedly is, its WW1 setting can feel a bit like window dressing in Conquest mode.
+As impressive as Battlefield 1’s multiplayer undoubtedly is, its WWI setting can feel a bit like window dressing in Conquest mode.
 Sure, everything looks different, but the underlying mechanics haven’t changed all that much from Battlefield 4.
 They’ve just been fine-tuned.

-BATTLEFIELD 1: Initial VERDICT
+BATTLEFIELD 1 VERDICT